Coronavirus update - updated 20th May, reviewed 20th May

 Repairs and defects

-We are providing a critical and emergency repairs service only.
+We continue to provide a critical and emergency repairs service.
 This includes defects in new-build homes.

 By emergency repairs we mean any defect that puts the health, safety or security of a customer, or a third party, at immediate risk; or that affects the structure of the building adversely.